 This internal system is the primary mechanism that is in control of the fight-or-flight response, also known as the sympathetic nervous system.
 The hormones that increase under stress and anxiety are

-In his article “Avoidance of Anxiety as Self-Sabotage,” Edward A. Selby Ph.D. describes this: “One of the most common experiences in life is feeling uneasy about a situation, and the most common reaction to anxiety is to avoid the situation.
+In his article “Avoidance of Anxiety as Self-Sabotage,” Edward A. Selby Ph.D. on the website, Psychology Today describes this: “One of the most common experiences in life is feeling uneasy about a situation, and the most common reaction to anxiety is to avoid the situation.
 This avoidance is self-sabotage.”

-Staying put and not avoiding dealing with the key issues and underlying causes of the problems we’ve created that are making us contemplate leaving town or running away is the only fix.
+Staying put and dealing with fixing the key issues and underlying causes of the problems that we’ve created that are making us contemplate running away is the only fix.
 Period.

-Working through all of your problems and resolving all of the critical difficulties that are making you want to run away means that when you are really ready to leave town for a life change or a new life experience in a new location, you’ll be starting your new life off with a clean slate.
+When you work through all of your problems and resolve all of the critical difficulties that are making you fearful and want to run away, then when you’re truly ready to leave town, you’ll be starting your new life off with a clean slate.
 That’s a much better way to go.

 In other words, if you can’t live with a situation that does not work for you, you need to fix the problem as soon as possible by confronting the situation head-on and dealing with the critical person or people that are involved.

 Here is the key: No matter what happens when you do whatever it is, peacefully, that you need to do, without any verbal or physical harm to yourself or others, resolving the problem, will be the best thing for you, and everyone else.

 When you remember this, you win and so does everyone else too.

 Whether they stay or leave, or you decide to stay or go, or you or they decide to end a bad situation or relationship of any kind, it’s the best thing possible for everyone.

 Because all of the stress and the anxiety will be over and done with.

 We’ve got a great post on how being alone and happy can go hand in hand.